AeFinderProject/aefinder-management-web/README.md

 ### yarn build:dev

-Runs the app in the development mode.
+Runs the AeIndexer in the development mode.

 ### yarn build:pro

-Runs the app in the production mode.
+Runs the AeIndexer in the production mode.

 ### yarn start

-Start the application.
-The application should be compiled with yarn build:mode first.
+Start the AeIndexer.
+The AeIndexer should be compiled with yarn build:mode first.